Online Early Childhood Education Degree Courses

 All Associate degree-seeking students are required to successfully complete the Student Success Orientation prior to enrolling in credit-bearing coursework.
 Following successful completion of orientation, students are required to successfully complete EXP 105 Personal Dimensions of Education* as their first course.

 The orientation is designed to provide students with a complete overview of the Ashford University experience, prepare them for success in their courses, and help them to self evaluate their readiness to succeed in an online classroom setting.
 Students will be instructed on Ashford University policies and the learner resources that are available to them through interactive videos and assessments.
 Students enrolled in orientation must successfully complete all assigned activities.

 EXP 105 Personal Dimensions of Education

-* EXP 105 and PSY 202 are required as core courses in the major and must be taken by all Associate of Arts students.
+*EXP 105 is required as a core course in the major and must be taken by all Associate of Arts students.

 ART 101 Art Appreciation

 A survey course providing an overview of the history of Western Art and the principles of art as they relate to society.
 Students are encouraged to discover personal interests through their own research on historical or contemporary styles and themes in art.